-Our Social Work Program is a community of dedicated faculty, motivated students, and inspiring alumni.
+St. Augustine College’s (SAC) Social Work Program is a community of dedicated faculty, motivated students, and inspiring alumni.
 The program prepares students to promote and support positive change for individuals, families, neighborhoods, and the world.
-The courses have a unique focus on empowering the Latino community of Chicago through social justice.
+Found within the courses is a unique focus on empowering the Latino community of Chicago through social justice.

 The bachelor degree in Social Work (BSW degree) is a bachelor degree preparing students for general social work practice.
 BSW graduates are prepared “to enhance the social functioning and interactions of individuals, families, groups, organizations, and communities by involving them in accomplishing goals, developing resources, and preventing and alleviating distress.”
 (CSWE Educational Policy 1.0)

 The SAC Social Work program is accredited through 2020 by the Council on Social Work Education (CSWE).
 This assures that the BSW curriculum at SAC meets the national standards for social work training.
 The accreditation also makes alumni eligible to apply for advanced standing at many graduate Social Work programs locally and nationally (advanced standing allows full-time students to complete an MSW program in a shorter time.)

 Mission of BSW Program at St. Augustine College

 The BSW program educates graduates for entry level into generalist social work practice with diverse urban populations.
 It does this with particular attention to opportunities to improve social justice, well-being, and access to resources within communities of Latino descent.
 It aspires to fill cultural, educational, and socioeconomic gaps, beginning with those in the multi-cultural and multi-linguistic neighborhoods of Chicago.